drflorianberger/TPUCU25/_build/html/_sources/week1/ex_wk1.md

 <br />
 <br />

-1.4) **2 Points:** Suppose you have two identical dice with 6-faces with numbers 1 to 6.
+1.4) **2 Points:** Suppose you have two identical dice with 6 faces with numbers 1 to 6.
 Tossing the dice together, what is the combined mean value and the combined variance?
 Can you guess a rule for the mean and the variance of a system of independent events?
 <br />
 <br />